AustinHinz/Risk-Of-Rain-2-Challenge-Game/README.md

   1. Click Code on this webpage (https://github.com/AustinHinz/Risk-Of-Rain-2-Challenge-Game.git) and download ZIP
   2. Open zip file in your favorite code editor
+  3. Make any changes to the variables to change challenge output
-  3. Run the main.py file and read the output from the console
+  4. Run the main.py file and read the output from the console
-  4. Have Fun!
+  5. Have Fun!